-Liquidity risks in view of disruptions in the local capital markets, but alternative funding has been sourced
+Funding risks in view of still-tight local capital markets, but alternative funding has been sourced

-We assign weighted average Cash Flow and Liquidity scores of B2, five notches below the initial score, primarily to reflect the limited benefits derived from DBSA's very low secured debt (given the limited size and depth of the South African securitisation market) and the dislocation in the local capital markets on the back of increased risk aversion by funders.
+We assign weighted average cash flow and liquidity scores of B2, six notches below the initial score, primarily to reflect the limited benefits derived from DBSA's very low secured debt (given the limited size and depth of the South African securitisation market) and the dislocation in the local capital markets on the back of increased risk aversion by funders, although market are opening up.

 DBSA has historically displayed a stable funding profile, and has been able to roll over maturing debt and raise necessary new funding.
-The bank's total borrowings increased to ZAR64 billion in September 2020 from ZAR35.9 billion in March 2013.
+The bank's total borrowings increased to ZAR56 billion as of September 2021 from ZAR35.9 billion in March 2013.
 The bank also maintains a relatively diversified funding profile by tapping the local capital markets via an ZAR80 billion domestic medium-term note programme; gaining access to money-market funds and maintaining numerous lines of credits with local banks and financial institutions; and raising funds from development finance institutions.

-However, DBSA remains dependent on market funding and is therefore vulnerable to increased risk aversion by institutional investors, especially in the currently tight local capital market conditions where the bank has been unable to tap the market for the past several months.
-DBSA also maintains a short-term maturity profile for its liabilities, with an estimated ZAR12 billion of credit facilities (capital and interest) maturing between March 2021-22.
-To address these challenges, management closely monitors its liquidity position: over the past 12 months it has raised an additional ZAR17 billion of new funding; while maturing liabilities are also partly financed by a combination of loan repayments and reduced new loan disbursements where necessary.
-These initiatives have allowed the bank to significantly build up its liquidity buffers to more than ZAR8 billion as of September 2020.
+However, DBSA remains dependent on market funding and is therefore vulnerable to increased risk aversion by institutional investors, especially in the still-tight local capital market conditions where the bank, other than for some private placements, has not tapped the market for the past several months.
+DBSA also maintains a short-term maturity profile for its liabilities, with an estimated ZAR9 billion of credit facilities (capital and interest) maturing between March 2021 and March 2022.
+To address these challenges, management closely monitors its liquidity position and has has raised an additional ZAR23.5 billion of new funding in order to cover any liquidity gaps.
+The bank also reduced its loan disbursements, and thus retaining liquidity in order to meet its maturing liabilities where necessary.
+These initiatives have allowed the bank to significantly build up its liquidity buffers to more than ZAR7 billion as of September 2021.